apollo

 Disease/Condition Glossary

 Addison’s disease: This is a lifelong health condition that happens when the adrenal cortex gets damaged.
 The adrenal glands fail to produce enough of the steroid hormones cortisol and aldosterone.
-Adrenal glands are present on the upper side of the kidneys and help produce hormones required by the body for normal functioning.
-Cortisol is responsible for controlling the body’s reaction to stressful times while Aldosterone helps regulate sodium and potassium.
-Persons dealing with Addison’s disease may face symptoms including muscle weakness, fatigue, and tiredness, darkening in skin colour, weight loss or decreased appetite, a decrease in heart rate or blood pressure, low blood sugar levels, fainting spells, sores in the mouth, cravings for salt, nausea, and vomiting.
+Adrenal glands are present on the upper side of the kidneys, and help produce hormones required by the body for normal functioning.
+Cortisol is responsible for controlling the body’s reaction to stressful times, while Aldosterone helps regulate sodium and potassium.
+Persons dealing with Addison’s disease may face symptoms including muscle weakness, fatigue, tiredness, darkening in skin colour, weight loss or decreased appetite, a decrease in heart rate or blood pressure, low blood sugar levels, fainting spells, sores in the mouth, cravings for salt, nausea, and vomiting.

-Congenital adrenal hyperplasia (CAH): It is a group of autosomal recessive disorders in which there is a deficiency of an enzyme responsible for synthesizing of cortisol, aldosterone or both.
+Congenital adrenal hyperplasia (CAH): It is a group of autosomal recessive disorders in which there is a deficiency of an enzyme responsible for synthesizing cortisol, aldosterone or both.

 FAQs

-FLUDROCORTISONE belongs to a class of medication called 'corticosteroids' which reduces the amount of sodium that is lost in the urine.
+FLUDROCORTISONE belongs to a class of medication called "corticosteroids" which reduces the amount of sodium that is lost in the urine.
 In this way, it helps the body to perform functions like retaining enough salt to function well.

-FLUDROCORTISONE may weaken the body's immune system, so it makes it easier o get an infection or worsening an infection you already have or recently had.
+FLUDROCORTISONE may weaken the body's immune system, so it makes it easier to get an infection or worsening an infection you already have or recently had.
 Thus, tell your doctor if you have any illness or infection in the last few days.

 A person who is already taking FLUDROCORTISONE should avoid being near sick or have infections.
 Immediately consult with your doctor if you had come in contact with any person exposed to chickenpox or measles as this disease may be even life-threatening in persons taking FLUDROCORTISONE.